CPD 501 Planning Theory and History

 PPM 603K Qualitative Data Analysis

 This course introduces students to the processes of coding and developing themes from non-numeric data with the use of a software program.
 Much of the work of the course is hands-on data analysis and the development of written propositions towards theory building or other type of analytic findings.
 Prerequisite: PPM 602 or instructor permission.
 Cr 1.

 This module is an introduction to the application of non-parametric tests in applied research, program evaluation.
 The course objectives are to identify when non-parametric statistics should be applied and to introduce students to a select number of tests.
 Prerequisite: PPM 602 or instructor permission.
 Cr 1.

 Introduces students to the methods and techniques used to assess effectiveness and monitor the performance of programs, whether provided directly by government agency or under contract.
 Specific attention is given to problem formulation, determination of evaluation or assessment plan, conducting the research, and presenting results for the intended audiences.
 Information gathering through surveys and interviews as well as statistical analysis of data are emphasized.
 Evaluating research done by others and the RFP process of obtaining evaluators is covered.
 Prerequisite: PPM 601 and PPM 602.
 Cr 3.

 PPM 605 Advanced Research Methods

-Provides an examination of selected multivariate statistical techniques used in public policy research.
-Prerequisite: PPM 601 (or instructor permission).
+Provides an in-depth examination of multivariate statistical techniques used in public policy research.
+Topics include regression, principal components analysis, factor analysis, canonical correlation, discriminate analysis, and time series analysis.
+Prerequisite: PPM 601, PPM 602, and PPM 603 (or instructor permission).
 Cr 3.